support-ukraine/support-ukraine/readme.md

   </a>
 </p>

-[Russo-Ukrainian War](https://en.wikipedia.org/wiki/Russo-Ukrainian_War) which started in Feb 2014 and escalated since 8 years on the 24th of Feb, 2022 in form of full invasion, become a top cause in the international main stream nowadays.
-Ukrainians fight and die to save their democracy, freedom, and sovereignty.
+[Russo-Ukrainian War](https://en.wikipedia.org/wiki/Russo-Ukrainian_War) which started in Feb 2014 and escalated since 8 years into a full-scale war against Ukraine on 24th of February,  became a top cause in the international main stream nowadays.
+The Ukrainians fight and die to save their democracy, freedom, and sovereignty.

 ## Content Summary
 - [Why this repo?](#why-this-repo)